laher/yt/README.md

 `yt` is VERY experimental - please use with care.

 ## Primary Goals

  * Query yaml documents
  * Manipulate yaml documents
  * Merge yamls
  * Support multi-document files

-## Background

-I originally wrote this tool in order to work with multi-document YAML files (kubernetes/kubectl configuration files).
-The files were repetitive, and I needed to do a little search-and-replace.

-Some time later I found myself working with bigger, more repetitive yaml files (Concourse CI pipelines).

-Multi-document note: YAML's multi-document syntax is a really useful feature, but unfortunately some YAML tools do not inherently support multi-document files. ([go-yaml](https://github.com/go-yaml/yaml) itself just picks the first document and ignores the rest.
-I have also had other problems with tools I've tried, particularly with nested json inside yaml (I know, I know).

 ## Features

 `yt` offers:

- * 2 ways to select a document within a multiple-document file/stream.
- * a simple query mechanism so that you can print out parts of your document.
+ * a query mechanism so that you can print out parts of your document.
+ * an approach to merging and combining multiple yaml documents

- * `yt` uses Go's text/template as its querying engine.
+`yt` uses Go's text/template as its querying engine.
 It's never going to be as terse or as flexible as `jq`, but it's fine for the basics, and I (or you) can keep on adding template functions.

 ## Installation